Leucopogon nitidus: Description

 Leucopogon nitidus is an erect, open shrub that typically grows up to about 50 cm high and wide, its young branchlets mainly covered with straight hairs.
 The leaves are usually spirally arranged, linear to narrowly elliptic, 3.2–8.4 mm long and 0.5–0.8 mm wide on an indistinct yellowish petiole 0.1–0.3 mm long.
-Both surfaces of the leaves shiny, the upper surface with a few hairs and the lower surface with two longitudinal grooves.
+Both surfaces of the leaves are shiny, the upper surface with a few hairs and the lower surface with two longitudinal grooves.
 The flowers are arranged in groups of 3 to 8 on the ends of branchlets and in upper leaf axils, with narrowly egg-shaped bracts 1.9–2.6 mm long, and egg-shaped bracteoles 1.2–1.5 mm long.
 The sepals are egg-shaped, 2.0–2.4 mm long, and the petals white 2.5–2.9 mm long and joined at the base to form a short tube, the lobes widely spreading and densely bearded inside.
 The fruit is a more or less cylindrical drupe 2.1–2.3 mm long.